liuxuexizzz/elec2645-unit2.2-group-4/README.txt

 The function declaration should be placed in the corresponding header file.
 The annotation of the function declaration should include the function location.
-There should be three empty lines between functions and functions. e.g. void example(int a); // Example.cpp line 46
+There should be three empty lines between functions and functions.
+All printed content must be wrapped, and all input buffers must be cleared after input ends. e.g. void example(int a); // Example.cpp line 46